This is a new venture for Shelley and Doug Gould commenced in 2015.

-Doug: Wet season cruising commences in late February or March and the cruising season ends in November.
+Doug: Wet season cruising commences in late February and the cruising season ends in October.
 We start with Broome to Wyndham and the reverse cruises until May, then we commence 7 day Buccaneer cruises interspersed with Buccaneer and Bonaparte Cruises throughout the year.

 Shelley: Six nights and seven days.
 It’s a great value trip I think.
 Leaves Mondays and we come back on a Sunday, the Buccaneer Archipelago is a bit of a taste tester and from this cruise we get a lot of guests re-booking for longer cruises.
 There are some guests that wont consider any other cruise as they have had the Broome to Wyndham cruise on their bucket list for so long and are set on that cruise.
 Interspersed between the Buccaneer cruises and gaining in popularity, is the 13 day Buccaneer and Bonaparte which is in more sheltered waters than the Broome to Wyndham and for those who are not so sure they are not going to get seasick, they often choose this option.

 Doug: We’re running two tenders with the yacht, one tender is a a rib and holds 12, great for getting around and the other tender is a 5.3 quintrex set up for fishing, so we will be able to anchor up and then go off and do some exploring.
 We’ll be seeing Aboriginal art, going on walks and seeing some pretty special places.
 We love it up here and we can’t wait to show people around.